rishab-acharya/Estimation-of-Change-Point-Detection-Algorithms-/README.md

 ## How to Run the Simulation Study

-These R scripts were designed and executed as part of the simulation study conducted for my dissertation.
-They simulate piecewise-stationary time series data with known change points and apply different change point detection methods to estimate the locations and parameters of the changes.
+These R scripts were implemented as part of a rigorous simulation study to evaluate change point detection methods.
+In our study, we generate piecewise-stationary time series data with known structural breaks and apply segmentation algorithms to estimate the locations and parameters of these breaks.
+The methodologies are grounded in likelihood-based inference and information criteria, balancing model fit and complexity.

 ---